 As you map out ideas for potential videos, categorize each based on their objective.
 Will the video help with lead generation?
 Or, will it align with brand awareness or the audience nurturing objective?

 A customer testimonial video, for example, nurtures your audience.
 An explainer video, on the other hand, helps educate your audience.
+Brands in all industries are big on leveraging also industry-specific video marketing content to boost their achievements, for example in the energy sector in terms of renewable marketing.

 2. Know your target audience